 The Board performs an annual review of the structure for Directors' fees and of the computation of the aggregate Directors' fees based on the earlier Board-approved fee structure.
-The Directors' fees proposed by the Board each year are subject to the shareholder's approval at the Company's AGM.
+The Directors' fees proposed by the Board each year are subject to shareholder's approval at the Company's AGM.

 In its review of the non-executive Directors' remuneration, the Board can seek expert advice, if necessary.
-No consultant was engaged in 2017 to provide advice on the remuneration of non-executive Directors.
+No consultant was engaged in 2018 to provide advice on the remuneration of non-executive Directors.

-The Board has considered the market practices for non-executive Directors compensation and, has decided to use the same fee structure for computing the fee for each non-executive Director for the financial year ended 31 December 2017 ("FY2017") as that used in the previous financial year:
+The Board has considered the market practices for non-executive Directors compensation and, has decided to use the same fee structure for computing the fee for each non-executive Director for the financial year ended 31 December 2018 ("FY2018") as that used in the previous financial year (in the table set out below):

-Annual retainer Board Chairman \$120,000 Member \$60,000 Board Committees Chairman:Audit CommitteeRisk Management Committee \$45,000 Member: Audit Committee Risk Management Committee \$22,500 Attendance fees per Board or Board Committee meeting \$3,000
+Annual retainer

+Board Chairman \$24,000

+Member \$6,000

+Board Committees Chairman: \$6,000

+Audit Committee

+Risk Management Committee

+Member: \$3,000

+Audit Committee

+Risk Management Committee

+Attendance fees per Board or \$300

+Board Committee meeting